CrateTools/Crate/README.md

 #
 ☕︎ Support: A small 1 Dollar donation helps! ☕︎ https://buymeacoffee.com/cratetools

-⭐ Can’t or don’t feel like donating?
-No worries at all!
-Just giving the repo a star helps others discover it, and that support means the world
+⭐ Don’t feel like donating..? direct you mouse cursor over the star button up right and when is over it do a mouse click.

 🌍 Share this tool with anyone you think would enjoy it! 🌍